SMerrony/easy_graphics/README.md

 * `Forward`, `Back`
 * `Left` and `Right` turn relative to the current heading
 * `Turn_To` turns to an absolute heading

+### Example Code
+There are several example programs using Easy_Graphics in the `tests/src` directory.
+The [tests.adb file](<tests/src/tests.adb>) is intended to demonstrate all features that are currently implemented.